 HRC in Indiana to Push Senator Lugar on Repeal

-November 11, 2010 by Adrian Matanza, Senior Regional Field Organizer
+November 11, 2010 by Adrian Matanza, Regional Field Director

 With elections all wrapped up, it is more important than ever to stay focused on the important work that the current Congress must still do.
 As the Senate reconvenes next week, they have the chance to take final action on the National Defense Authorization Act of 2011.
 Last year, Senator Lugar was one of a handful of Republicans who joined with the Democratic majority to vote for the NDAA which included the Matthew Shepard and James Byrd Jr. Hate Crimes Protection Act, and he has the chance to do the same this year with "Don't Ask, Don't Tell" attached.